alan-ppl/alan/README.md

 TODOs (B/T):

 TODOs (L):
+* Set device on Problem.
+Propagate through when sampling.
+* posterior_sample on Plate/Group/Dist; takes conditional probabilities as input.
+Accumulates a dict mapping Kname -> sampled indicies.
+* Think about whether its possible to abstract iterating through tree.
 * Diagnostics to print sizes of everything in logPQ
 * Remove checkingpointing from reduce_Ks (as we're going to checkpoint the splits).
 * ParamNormal